Skip to main content

 • Geologic Time Scale

-The SHRIMP provides accurate geochronological constraints on major global geological events, i.e. correlation of glacial epochs, Large Igneous Province flood basalts and mass extinctions.
+The SHRIMP provides accurate geochronological constraints on major global geological events, i.e. correlation of glacial epochs, large igneous province volcanism and mass extinctions.

 • Meteorite Impact Structures